TheFirstAvenger/ets/README.md

 ## Usage

-### Creating Ets Tables
+### Creating ETS Tables

-Ets Tables can be created using the `new` function of the appropriate module, either `Ets.Set` (for ordered and unordered sets) or `Ets.Bag` (for duplicate or non-duplicate bags).
+ETS Tables can be created using the `new` function of the appropriate module, either `ETS.Set` (for ordered and unordered sets) or `ETS.Bag` (for duplicate or non-duplicate bags).
-See module documentation for more examples and documentation, including a guide on [What type of Ets table should I use?](lib/ets.ex).
+See module documentation for more examples and documentation, including a guide on [What type of ETS table should I use?](lib/ets.ex).

 #### Create Examples